pgaspar/idea-inbox-sinatra/README.md

 ## Sinatra edition stack

-This Idea Inbox 📬 edition is built on Sinatra.
-This was actually the first version, since the project was originally based on oquefaltaemcoimbra.pt (pgaspar/oqfc) which was also built in Sinatra some years ago.
+This Idea Inbox edition is built on Sinatra.
+This was actually the first version, since the project was originally based on [oquefaltaemcoimbra.pt](http://oquefaltaemcoimbra.pt) ([pgaspar/oqfc](https://github.com/pgaspar/oqfc)) which was also built in Sinatra some years ago.

 * Ruby 2.3.1
 * Sinatra 2.0.0